albertod/Jeviteca/README.md

 # Jeviteca
-a simple project to put in practice the fundamentals of AngularJS
+An exaple project to put in practice the fundamentals of AngularJS